-All taxpayers (individuals, corporations, trusts) residing in Canada must complete and file Form T1135 if, at any time in the year, the total cost amount of their "specified foreign property" (please refer to definition below) had a "cost amount" (generally, the cost of acquisition of the property under the ITA) greater than \$100,000 in Canadian currency.
+Any taxpayer (individual, corporation, trust) who resides in Canada must complete and file Form T1135 if he held specified foreign property (see description below) whose "cost amount" (generally referring to the cost of acquisition of the property, according to ITA) at any time during the year, was greater than \$100,000 in Canadian currency.
+At any time, this implies that even if some or all of these properties have been sold before the end of the year, they must be declared.